ErfanShm/sentiment-emotion-analysis-app/README.md

 python run_sentiment_analysis.py --interface gradio
 ```

 This will start a local Gradio server and open your default web browser to view the application.
+The Gradio interface features:
+- **Twitter Sharing**: Share your analysis results directly on Twitter.
+- **Visualization**: Displays sentiment and emotion scores using bar charts.
+- **Suggestion Options**: Offers pre-prepared text options that users can pick from to facilitate analysis.

 ## Troubleshooting